 Renoir painted quickly – some of his work took only half an hour.

 Some artists spent weeks, months, and even years on a single work of art.
 This was not the case for Renoir who worked swiftly.

-Renoir traveled often, seeking the work of artists like Velazquez, Delacroix, and Titian along the way.
+Renoir traveled of work with Velazquez, Delacroix, and Titian

 As a frequent traveler, Renoir was well-known, meeting many people and seeing many places.
 But the reason for his travels was that he was specifically seeking out other artists’ work.

 He made way to Algeria in hopes of being inspired the way Eugene Delacroix had been, to Madrid to see the work of Diego Velazquez, and ventured through Florence to set eyes on the masterpieces by Titian.